Curriculum & Programme

 Hangzhou CIS teachers have been specifically hired to ensure experience in and commitment to international education and boarding school life.

-The curriculum has been developed within and is fully compatible with the framework of the interdisciplinary International Baccalaureate "Middle Years Programme" (IBMYP) and with the ongoing Hong Kong CIS curriculum.
+The curriculum has been developed to be fully compatible with the framework of the interdisciplinary International Baccalaureate "Middle Years Programme" (IBMYP) that students experience in Hong Kong in Years 7-9 and with the ongoing Hong Kong CIS curriculum from Years 11-13.

 We call our curriculum the “Modern Quadrivium”, using the old Latin term for what were once upon a time the essential areas of learning for an educated person (arithmetic, geometry, music and astronomy).